Linuxfabrik/monitoring-plugins/check-plugins/openvpn-client-list/README.md

 **Important Notes:**

 * Requires root or sudo to read the OpenVPN status log file.
-* By design this check reads the contents of whatever `--filename` it is pointed at, with root privileges when run via sudo.
-That is inherent to its purpose, so the file path cannot be confined to a fixed directory: anyone who can invoke the check through sudo can read any root-readable file.
-Securing that capability is the operator's responsibility.
-Restrict the permitted arguments in your sudoers entry if your threat model requires it.
+* `--filename` is confined to `/var/log`.
+The check runs as root via sudo, so it refuses a path that resolves outside the system log directory, which stops it from being turned into an arbitrary root file read.
+To read a status file stored elsewhere, bind-mount that location under `/var/log` (a symlink is rejected); see the [Troubleshooting section](https://github.com/Linuxfabrik/monitoring-plugins#troubleshooting).

 **Data Collection:**